AntonGashi/ph551/IPCC_REPORT_NOTES.md

 - "Many studies focus on precipitation-based drought indices, but higher evaporative demands and changes in snow cover are additional drivers of hydrological, agricultural and ecological drought in many regions."
-- "At 1.5C the likelihood of extreme agriculture agriculture (soil moisture) drought is projected to at least double (100% increase) over large areas of northern South America, the Mediterranean, western China and high latitudes in North America and Eurasia.
+- "At 1.5C the likelihood of extreme agriculture(soil moisture)
+  drought is projected to at least double (100% increase) over large areas of northern South America, the Mediterranean, western China and high latitudes in North America and Eurasia.
 The likelihood is projected to increase by